ssomers/Bron-Kerbosch/README.md

 * **Ver3-GP:** Ver2-GP with degeneracy ordering
 * **Ver3-GPX:** Ver2-GPX with degeneracy ordering

-As per the previous paragraph, we mostly implement locally optimized **½** versions of these.
+As announced in the previous paragraph, we mostly implement locally optimized **½** versions of these.
-In particular, we write out the first iteration separately, because in that the set of candidate vertices starts off being huge, i.e., every reachable vertex, but that set doesn't have to be represented at all because every reachable vertex is a candidate until excluded.
+In particular, we write out the first iteration separately, because there the set of candidate vertices starts off being huge, i.e., every connected vertex in the graph, but that set doesn't have to be represented at all because every reachable vertex is a candidate until excluded.

 These are all single-threaded implementations (using only one CPU core).